 Instead of the traditional sit-down interview, you could instead offer the opportunity to go and work in the office or with the team for a day to see how well they fit into the company.
 And to assess how well they can complete the role.
 Lots of people, especially neurodiverse people, function much better in a natural environment like this.

-If you want to find out how well somebody would fit into the team, and introduce them to your working practising, you could offer an informal tour of the office and a chance to meet some staff.
+If you want to find out how well somebody would fit into the team, and introduce them to your professional routine, you could offer an informal tour of the office and a chance to meet some staff.
 While this may not be a direct replacement for an interview, it can be a great way to start an interview and help disabled candidates relax in the environment.
-It’s also a chance for you to discuss any practical adjustments needed around the office.
+It’s also a chance for you to discuss any practical adjustments needed around the office while seeing if they would make a good fit for your team.

 As well as providing different ways to conduct an interview, it can be helpful to circulate the application form in a variety of formats to ensure it’s accessible for a variety of needs.
 Some things you might consider include: